jf3096/request-container/README.md

 2. For Single Page Applications, they make use of Html5 History Api to manage routing.
 However, any requests that made in previous page might be hard to manage/cancel.
-Imagine the performance when a user is uploading 100mb file and unpatiently leave the page, the 100mb file upload connection is still there if developer not manually terminate it. <b>request-conatiner</b> solves this problem to as it provide a container to preserve processing request.
+Imagine the performance when a user is uploading 100mb file and unpatiently leave the page, the 100mb file upload connection is still there if developer not manually terminate it. <b>request-conatiner solves this problem to as it provide a container to preserve processing request.</b>

 ### Environment